Off-payroll working in the public sector: reform of intermediaries legislation

 - contractors who provide their services to a public authority through an intermediary

-When the changes will happen
+When the changes take effect

 The reform applies to payments made on or after 6 April 2017, including payments made for contracts entered into before that date.

-Where work is completed before 6 April 2017 but the payment is made on or after 6 April 2017, the rules will still apply.
+Where work is completed before 6 April 2017 but the payment is made on or after 6 April 2017, the rules still apply.

 How the reform works in practice